smak7/ardui-sketch/README.md

 <p> Ardui-Sketch, a drawing arm operated by two knobs allowing the user to control the movement and markings of the pencil.</p>

 Below is an instructional of how to create the one and only ardui-sketch.

-<header>Materials:</header>
+#### Materials:

-(1) arduino kit
+* arduino kit (1)

-(1) breadboard
+* breadboard (1)

-(2) potentiometers
+* potentiometers (2)

-(2) servos
+* servo (2)

-(1) wooden pencil
+* wooden pencil (1)

-(1) hot glue gun & glue// you can use any glue but hot glue is best if you want to avoid damaging your materials
+* hot glue gun & glue// you can use any glue but hot glue is best if you want to avoid damaging your materials

-(1) piece of wood about 32 x 32 cm // I suggest using a light weight piece of wood
+* a piece of wood about 32 x 32 cm // I suggest using a light weight piece of wood

-(1) laser cutter
+* laser cutter

-(1) Exacto Knife and/or Scissors
+* an exacto Knife and/or Scissors

-Programs Needed:
+####Programs Needed:
-arduino

-illustrator
+arduino, illustrator

-To start //
+####To start //
-Step 1.
-Review the code provided and try to understand it.
+1. Review the code provided and try to understand it.
 If you have any questions regarding the commenting, reach out to me!
-Step 2.
-Upload your code to your arduino.
+2. Upload your code to your arduino.
-Step 3.
-Connect your servos to your arduino.
+3. Connect your servos to your arduino.

     We'll begin with conneting a red wire to 5V on the arduino and to a (+) slot on your breadboard.
     Then you'll put a black wire to Ground on the arduino and to the (-) slot on your breadboard.